Studying uniform thickness II: Transversely non-simple iterated torus knots: Strategy of proof for Theorem

 \begin{lemma} Suppose $K_r$ satisfies the inductive hypothesis, and $K_{r+1}$ is a cabling where $P_{r+1} > 0$; then $K_{r+1}$ satisfies the inductive hypothesis. \end{lemma}

-The main idea in the argument used to prove this lemma will be that since $K_r$ satisfies the inductive hypothesis, there is an infinite collection of non-thickenable solid tori whose boundary slopes form an increasing sequence converging to $-\frac{1}{A_r}$ in the $\mathcal{C}'$ framing (which is $\infty$ in the $\mathcal{C}$ framing).
+The main idea in the argument used to prove this lemma will be that since $K_r$ satisfies the inductive hypothesis, there is an infinite collection of non-thickenable solid tori whose boundary slopes form an increasing sequence converging to $-1/A_r$ in the $\mathcal{C}'$ framing (which is $\infty$ in the $\mathcal{C}$ framing).
 As a consequence, it will be shown that cabling slopes with $P_{r+1} > 0$ in the $\mathcal{C}$ framing will have a similar sequence of non-thickenable solid tori.

-Our second key lemma is the following, which along with Theorem \ref{UTP preserved} and the fact that negative torus knots satisfy the UTP, will show that if at least one of the $P_i < 0$, then $K_r$ satisfies the UTP.
+Our third key lemma is the following, which along with Theorem \ref{UTP preserved} and the fact that negative torus knots satisfy the UTP (see \cite{[EH1]}), will show that if at least one of the $P_i < 0$, then $K_r$ satisfies the UTP.

 \begin{lemma} Suppose $K_r$ satisfies the inductive hypothesis, and $K_{r+1}$ is a cabling where $P_{r+1} < 0$; then $K_{r+1}$ satisfies the UTP. \end{lemma}